mouseless/mouseless.codes/process.md

 We are open.

-While our development style produces high-quality software, it requires considerable effort.
+Our development style produces high-quality software which requires considerable effort.
 To provide top-tier services that are also cost-effective, we follow a philosophy of cross-pollination by open sourcing everything we own.
+This approach ensures our clients avoid potential risks of depending on a service provider and allows them to benefit from our total experience.

 Explore our [open sourced projects][github-repos].